 Agriculture Management Technician

-• You want to have a meaningful impact in an industry that affects people’s lives.
+• You want to make a meaningful impact in an industry that helps feed and sustain communities.

-• You’re looking to build a solid foundation in industry-specific financial operations, sales, crop and soil management, livestock fundamentals, and human relations.
+• You're interested in building a strong foundation in agricultural finance, sales, crop and soil management, livestock fundamentals, and human relations.

 • A career that combines your passion for agriculture with business appeals to you.